 Alternatively, go on a tour with a ranger and learn about the area’s indigenous people, geology, and wildlife.
 You may even want to climb to the top, but just make sure you register with the authorities before you do so.

 Fossil Butte National Monument

 Fossil Butte became a national monument in 1972, and it comprises over 8,000 acres of space.
-It is primarily famous for the huge number of fish fossils that were found here, but there are also fossils of other animals that you can see in the Visitor Center.
-You may also want to go on a hike on one of the two trails while you are here.
+It is primarily famous for the huge number of fish fossils found here, but there are also fossils of other animals you can see in the Visitor Center.
+You may also want to go on a hike on one of the two trails while here.

 See the Best of the Natural Scenery in Wyoming